-Since each project requires its own unique approach, Clagnan's team of in-house experts conducts surveys, examines documentation, and takes extensive photographs to better understand its history before panels are removed.
+Since each project requires its own specific approach, Clagnan's team of in-house experts conducts surveys, examines documentation, and takes extensive photographs to better understand its history before panels are removed.
 At this time, studies are conducted to ascertain cracks, broken glass, and previous repairs.
-All sections are labeled and keyed to a small scale drawing.
+All sections are labeled and keyed to a small-scale drawing.

-In most cases removal of the stained glass is required.
-Then, scaffolding is erected, the existing protection is taken out to access the stained glass, and the windows are carefully removed, replacing the space with protective material.
+In most cases, removal of the stained glass is required.
+Then, scaffolding is erected, the existing protection is taken out to access the stained glass, and the windows are carefully removed, filling the space with protective material.

-In our studio, the panels are photographed in reflected and transmitted light before and after restoration.
-Paper rubbings are created of each panel, indicating the lead came lines and existing conditions; these rubbings serve as artistic diagrams for ongoing reference.
+At our studio, the panels are photographed in reflected and transmitted light both before and after restoration.
+Paper rubbings are created of each panel, indicating the lead came lines and noting existing conditions; these rubbings serve as artistic diagrams for ongoing reference.

 The panels are placed in a warm water and soap solution bath.
 While in the bath, the panels are disassembled, the lead cames discarded, and the glass cleaned and placed on the rubbings.